Perturbative confinement in thermal Yang-Mills theories induced by imaginary angular velocity: Abstract

 \section{Abstract}

-Inspired by recent heavy-ion collision experiments and lattice-QCD simulations, we perturbatively compute the Polyakov loop potential at finite imaginary angular velocity and high temperature.
+We perturbatively compute the Polyakov loop potential at high temperature with finite imaginary angular velocity.
 This imaginary rotation does not violate the causality and the thermodynamic limit is well defined.
 We analytically show that the imaginary angular velocity induces the perturbatively confined phase and serves as a new probe to confinement physics.
-We discuss a possible phase diagram that exhibits adiabatic continuation from this perturbative confinement to the confined phase at low temperature.
-Finally we mention subtlety in the analytical continuation from imaginary to real angular velocity by imposing a causality bound.
+We discuss a possible phase diagram that exhibits adiabatic continuity from the perturbative confinement to the confined phase at low temperature.
+We also mention subtlety in the analytical continuation from imaginary to real angular velocity by imposing a causality bound.

-\paragraph{Introduction:} Confinement of quarks and gluons in quantum chromodynamics (QCD) has been a long-standing problem in quantum chromodynamics.
+\paragraph{Introduction:} Confinement of quarks and gluons in quantum chromodynamics (QCD) has been a long-standing problem.
 There are traditional strategies to idealize the problem.
-One can take special limits such as the strong-coupling limit~\cite{Wilson:1974sk,Polyakov:1978vu}, the large-$\Nc$ limit~\cite{tHooft:1973alw}, etc.\ to scrutinize the confinement mechanism in a nonperturbative and yet analytical way.
-Such deformations of the theory belong to a category which we can call the \textit{QCD-like theory approach}.
-Examples in this category include a supersymmetric extension~\cite{Seiberg:1994rs,Seiberg:1994aj,Seiberg:1994pq,Davies:1999uw}.
-In particular, an interesting idea of the ``adiabatic continuation'' on a small circle~\cite{Davies:1999uw,Poppitz:2012sw,Aitken:2017ayq} based on the Polyakov mechanism~\cite{Polyakov:1976fu} has been recognized.
-Holographic QCD models are also to be regarded as QCD-like theories~\cite{Babington:2003vm,Kruczenski:2003uq,Sakai:2004cn}.
+One can take special limits such as the strong-coupling limit~\cite{Wilson:1974sk,Polyakov:1978vu}, the large-$\Nc$ limit~\cite{tHooft:1973alw}, etc. to scrutinize the confinement mechanism in a nonperturbative and yet analytical way.
+Such deformations of the theory belong to a category which we would call the \textit{QCD-like theory approach}.
+Examples of QCD-like theories include holographic QCD models~\cite{Babington:2003vm,Kruczenski:2003uq,Sakai:2004cn} and a supersymmetric extension~\cite{Seiberg:1994rs,Seiberg:1994aj,Seiberg:1994pq,Davies:1999uw}.
+In particular, an interesting idea of the ``adiabatic continuity'' on a small circle~\cite{Davies:1999uw,Poppitz:2012sw,Aitken:2017ayq} based on the Polyakov mechanism~\cite{Polyakov:1976fu} has been recognized.